By Elizabeth Drew/Washington, DC

 Overlooked in all the excitement over Trump’s lining up with Democratic leaders was that the issue at hand concerned legislative timing, not substance.
 And the subsequent fevered discussions about Trump’s core beliefs – maybe he was a crypto-Democrat, who had, after all, donated to Democratic candidates at one time and sympathised with Democratic positions (such as on abortion) – missed the point.
 Trump harbours no particular political philosophy; he’s an opportunist who craves publicity and praise.

 But his maverick behaviour might turn out to be self-perpetuating.
 For all his contempt for the “dishonest media,” Trump was ecstatic about the positive press coverage his bipartisan move received.
 And that might lure him to try for more. – Project Syndicate

-*Elizabeth Drew is a Washington-based journalist and the author, most recently, of Washington Journal: Reporting Watergate and Richard Nixon’s Downfall.
+* Elizabeth Drew is a regular contributor to The New York Review of Books and the author, most recently, of Washington Journal: Reporting Watergate and Richard Nixon’s Downfall.